World War II Propaganda: Carrots, Muscle and Willpower

 Spoiler alert!
 Some “facts” you were told while growing up aren’t true.
 Keep reading for the revelations.

 When I was eight years old, I knew two things about carrots.
-Rabbits loved them and they're good for my eyesight.
+Rabbits loved them, and they're good for my eyesight.
 If I ate enough, my vision would improve so much I could see in the dark.

 Well, at least the part about rabbits was true.
 They love them, but rabbits have to eat a well-balanced diet just like people, and carrots would be unhealthy if they ate them all day.
 The part about carrots being good for your eyesight is a mashup of wartime propaganda and a misunderstanding of medical treatments.

 During World War II, scientists in the United Kingdom developed a radar system to detect hostile incoming German aircraft.
 Before those planes could be seen or heard, the British knew where the enemy was.
-Fighters were sent to intercept and stop the attacks, savings thousands of lives.
+Fighters were sent to intercept and stop the attacks, saving thousands of lives.

 Keeping the radar a secret was vital.
 So the British Ministry of Information started a campaign to promote carrots and “leafy green or yellow vegetables...for night sight.”
 The British pretended that eating large amounts of carrots was why their fighters were so successful.
 It worked.
-Germans gave their pilots more carrots, and they didn’t figure out the radar system.
+Germans gave their pilots more carrots, but didn’t figure out the radar system.
 The belief in that propaganda myth has endured to this day.

 But that’s only half the story.
 Our bodies convert beta-carotene, the nutrient that turns carrots orange, into vitamin A. Healthy eyesight relies on vitamin A, and many people in developing countries don’t get enough.

 When researchers enriched diets with vitamin A for six weeks, subjects with poor night vision could restore their sight to normal.
 Vitamin A didn’t enhance normal vision; it corrected the vision in people who were deficient.